-- 1. The awardee shall be selected by the EPDC Award Committee. - 2.
+- The awardee shall be selected annually by the EPDC Award Committee, if any candidate be worthy. - 2.
 The procedures for the award are: - a.
-This Award shall be a joint American Ceramic Society/Education and Professional Development Council (EPDC) award recognizing the history of the former National Institute of Ceramic Engineers in formulating this Award. - b.
-This Award is to recognize outstanding young ceramic engineers for achievements significant to the profession and to the general welfare of all people.
-The purpose of the Award is to focus public attention on the outstanding achievements of young persons in Ceramic Engineering and to illustrate the opportunities available in the Ceramic Engineering profession. - c.
+This Award shall be a joint American Ceramic Society/Education and Professional Development Council (EPDC) award that recognizes outstanding young ceramic/glass engineers for achievements significant to the profession and to the general welfare of all people. - b.
+This Award shall be a commemorative glass piece with the words "Schwartzwalder- PACE Award" accompanied by a certificate containing a citation of achievement on which the Award is based.
+The presentation shall be made during the Annual Meeting of THE SOCIETY. - c.
 The conditions for eligibility of the Award are as follows: - i.
-A nominee must be between 21 and 40 years of age; not becoming 41 during the Award year. - ii.
-A nominee must be a member of the SOCIETY and the EPDC. - d.
-The procedure for selecting a recipient shall be as follows: - i.
-Nominees will be judged on answers to the two primary questions. - 1.
-What outstanding contribution has the nominee made to the nominee's work or profession?
+A nominee must be younger than 40 years of age at the time of the award presentation...